 - Quantity: Unknown

 Only libraries within the 50 states are eligible to apply.
-The Libri Foundation does not offer grants to libraries outside of the United States.
 Libraries are qualified on an individual basis.
 In general, county libraries should serve a population under 16,000 and town libraries should serve a population under 10,000 (usually under 5,000).
 Libraries should be in a rural area, have a limited operating budget, and an active children's department.
 Please note: Rural is usually considered to be at least 30 miles from a city with a population over 40,000.
 Applications are accepted from independent libraries as well as libraries which are part of a county, regional, or cooperative library system.
 A library system may also apply if all the libraries in the system meet these requirements.
 Applications are accepted from school libraries only if they also serve as the public library (i.e. it is open to everyone in the community, has some summer hours, and there is no public library in town).
 A branch library may apply if the community it is in meets the definition of rural.
 If the branch library receives its funding from its parent institution, then the parent institution's total operating budget, not just the branch library's total operating budget, must meet the budget restrictions.
-Please note: Town libraries with total operating budgets over $150,000 and county libraries with total operating budgets over $350,000 are rarely given grants.
+Please note: Town libraries with total operating budgets over $150,000 and county libraries with total operating budgets over $450,000 are rarely given grants.
 The average total operating budget of a BOOKS FOR CHILDREN grant recipient is less than $40,000.

 The Libri Foundation Is A Nationwide Non-profit Organization Which Donates New, Quality, Hardcover Children's Books To Small, Rural Public Libraries In The United States Through Its BOOKS FOR CHILDREN Program.